CRamsan/CoreProject/petproject/README.md

 # Safe For My Pet

 This is the source code for the Safe For My Pet app.

+## Getting started

+Now you can compile and test the app with `./gradlew petproject:app:release`

+To compile the back-end service, run `./gradlew petproject:azurefunction:release`

 # Build & Deployment Status